 Multipurpose Flooring Materials May Produce Mercury Vapor

-Investigations by the NYS Department of Health (DOH) have generally found mercury vapor levels in spaces with undisturbed polyurethane flooring in good condition are low, and fall below recommended levels used for health assessments.
+Investigations by the New York State Department of Health (NYSDOH) have generally found mercury vapor levels in spaces with undisturbed polyurethane flooring in good condition are low, and fall below recommended levels used for health assessments.
 However, the phenyl mercuric acetate (PMA) catalyst, which exists within these rubber-like polyurethane floors, can break down and release odorless, colorless mercury vapor at room temperature.
 Districts should be aware that exposure to the mercury vapor may worsen if the floors are damaged or deteriorated, or are located in areas with elevated temperatures or poor ventilation.
-Mercury and mercury vapor can cause respiratory illnesses, organ damage, neurological impairment and other ailments.
+Mercury and mercury vapor can cause respiratory illnesses, organ damage, neurological impairment, and other ailments.
 Children are among those most at risk as their brains and bodies are still developing.

 Our team of environmental experts can help districts get ahead of this anticipated regulation.
 To alleviate any concerns regarding the health and safety of students and staff, it is important that districts address this potential issue promptly.
-For more information on how LaBella can help, contact our Regulated Building Materials Program Manager, Jarrod Miner.
-Jarrod is available by email, firstname.lastname@example.org or by phone, 585-295-6241.
+For more information on how LaBella can help, contact our Regulated Building Materials Program Manager Jarrod Miner by email (firstname.lastname@example.org) or by phone (585-295-6241).